PM Commentary by Stacy Goff, ProjectExperts CEO.

 The IS CoP webinar was a special challenge: Over three thousand hopeful participants were signed up, with only a thousand seats available (first arrived, first served).
 And while I have spoken to well over a thousand people in one room, speaking to that many people scattered all over the world is a bit different.
 How do you keep people engaged, excited, and benefiting from the session, rather than checking their email?
 I decided that the key was to establish key points in the session that involved participants in responding to questions.

 The questions had a range of useful answers, and required considering, and then recording, ones’ reply.
 If you can imagine asking a question, and then seeing a rush of over 500 responses in 20 seconds, that gives you a sense of the pace of the session.
-To select the unique responses, and acknowledge those responses using the name of the participant made this event, as cited by several participants, “The most interactive webinar I’ve ever attended!”
+To select the unique responses, and acknowledge those responses using the name of the participant made this event, as cited by several participants, “The most interactive webinar I have ever attended!”
 We also answered questions in-stream, rather than waiting until the end.
 This is all part of making learning fun.

 Wasn’t always fun